Driver Ed

 What will I learn in a private driving lesson?

-The first lesson will be an evaluation lesson; this will let the instructor gain knowledge of the students' current abilities.
+The first lesson will be an evaluation lesson; this will let the instructor gain knowledge of the student's current abilities.
 Students needing practice for parking are encouraged to enroll in the parking package.
-Adult and Teen Private Lessons will only be performed at the student's current skill levels.
-Student wanting advanced levels such as expressway driving must be able to safely perform the ability; the safety of the instructor and student will be taken seriously.
-Students enrolled in private lesson will have to master each ability to move on to more advanced driving lessons.
-Such as freeway or multilane roads.
+Adult and teen private lessons will only be performed at the student's current skill levels.
+Students wanting advanced levels such as expressway driving must be able to perform the ability safely; the instructor's and student's safety will be taken seriously.
+Students enrolled in private lessons must master each ability to move on to more advanced driving lessons, such as freeways or multilane roads.

 What will I learn during my behind-the-wheel lessons?

-Segment 1 course consists of six total behind the wheel driving lessons.
+Segment 1 course consists of six total behind-the-wheel driving lessons.
 The lessons listed below are examples only.
-Depending on the students' abilities the lessons will be altered to meet each students needs.
-Some students will be more advanced than others, students will need to be able to perform each lesson safely to proceed to the next set of skills.
-Instructors will fill out an evaluation after each behind-th-wheel lesson.
+Depending on the student's abilities, the lessons will be altered to meet each student’s needs.
+Some students will be more advanced than others.
+Students must perform each lesson safely to proceed to the next set of skills.
+Instructors will fill out an evaluation after each behind-the-wheel lesson.

 Drive 1: Developing Basic Driver Actions.
-Students are expected to demonstrate vehicle familiarization by identifing communication, comfort, safety, occupant protection, convenience, and control devices as well as pre-start procedures.
+Students are expected to demonstrate vehicle familiarization by identifying communication, comfort, safety, occupant protection, convenience, control devices, and pre-start procedures.

 Drive 3: Suburban Streets.
 Students are expected to demonstrate how to manage and adjust speed and position the vehicle in response to other road users, when passing drivers, when navigating railroad crossings, and when encountering controlled/uncontrolled intersections.
-Students are also expected to demonstrate reversed, angled, parallel, and perpendicular parking.
+Students must also demonstrate reversed, angled, parallel, and perpendicular parking.

 Drive 4: Country and Rural Roads.
 Students are expected to understand that rural roads, hills, curves, vegetation, and crops can limit line of sight.
-Students are expexted to adjust speed and properly position the vehicle to reduce risk when entering and negotiating curves.
+Students must adjust speed and properly position the vehicle to reduce risk when entering and negotiating curves.

-Drive 5: In town and Downtown Driving.
-Students are expected to demonstrate lawful and appropriate speed control, determine and apply appropriate following intervals, navigate simple and complex controlled intersections, navigate shared left-turn lanes, and cange lanes to the right and left.
+Drive 5: In-town and Downtown Driving.
+Students are expected to demonstrate lawful and appropriate speed control, determine and apply appropriate following intervals, navigate simple and complex controlled intersections, navigate shared left-turn lanes, and change lanes to the right and left.

 Can I request to have lessons with a friend?

 Yes, if your friend and you can have the same available for every lesson.
 Segment 1 courses must be completed within six weeks.
-The first 2-3 behind the wheel lessons must coincide with your classroom session.
-The outstanding lessons will be finished upon completion of your classroom session no longer than three weeks from your last classroom session.
+The first 2-3 behind-the-wheel lessons must coincide with your classroom session.
+The outstanding lessons will be finished upon completing your classroom session no longer than three weeks from your last classroom session.

 Will I have other students in the car with me?

-Yes, unless the student is an adult over the age of 18 you will have a partner in the car with you for all six of your driving lessons.
-The state requires you to have observation hours as well as behind the wheel driving hours to pass your segment 1 course.
-If you do not know anyone in the class, you will be randomly scheduled with someone for all six of your behind the wheel lessons.
+Yes, unless the student is an adult over 18, you will have a partner in the car with you for all six of your driving lessons.
+The state requires observation and behind-the-wheel driving hours to pass your Segment 1 course.
+If you do not know anyone in the class, you will be randomly scheduled with someone for all six of your behind-the-wheel lessons.

 Will I have the same instructor for every lesson?